Three Professional Master’s Program Projects Win 2021 Innovation Prize

 The School of Computing Science offers a full-time professional master's program in computer science allowing students to take courses in areas like data science, data engineering, computer vision, computer graphics, deep learning, computer security, software security and more.
 This cohort-based program trains computational specialists who can construct models, develop algorithms, and write software using state-of-the-art graduate-level knowledge and techniques.
 The program has been running since 2014 and has created tremendous value for its graduates.

 Courses cover the computational treatment of the massive datasets being collected in all areas of our society.
 This concentration will develop data architects who apply a deep knowledge of computer science to create new tools that find value in these vast amounts of data.
 Students are well-prepared to become data scientists, programmers, data solutions architects, and chief data officers capable of offering insights that support strategic decision-making.

 As part of the professional master’s program, you have the option to take courses in computer vision, deep learning, computer graphics and interactive techniques to advance technologies for the acquisition, analysis, manipulation, and creation of 2D or 3D visual content.
-This concentration prepares students to become software developers and architects in areas including AR/VR, computer graphics, computer vision, imaging sciences, and computer-aided design and manufacturing.
+This concentration prepares students to become software developers and architects in areas including deep learning, computer vision, computer graphics, machine learning, AR/VR and 3D games.